JovanMarkovic99/chamel-code/README.md

 # chamel-code

-A Reddit/Stackoverflow-like forum website for questions and discussions about programming
+A Reddit/Stackoverflow-like forum website for questions and discussions about programming.
+A live version of the app is available on https://chamel-code.herokuapp.com/

 ## Quick Overview